ecies/js/README.md

 In this case, the payload would always be: `32 Bytes + Ciphered` regardless of `isEphemeralKeyCompressed`.

 > If you don't know how to choose between x25519 and ed25519, just use the dedicated key exchange function x25519 for efficiency.
+>
+> Because any 32-byte data is a valid curve25519 public key, the payload would seem random.
+This property is excellent for circumventing censorship by adversaries.

 ### Secp256k1-specific configuration